KDE/documentation-develop-kde-org/content/docs/getting-started/commandline.md

 ## Introduction

-Now that we have a text editor that can open and save files.
-We will now make the editor act more like a desktop application by enabling it to open files from command line arguments or even using Open with from within Dolphin.
+We now have a working text editor that can open and save files.
+We might, however, want to extend its utility by enabling users to more quickly and efficiently use it to edit files.
+In this tutorial we will make the editor act more like a desktop application by enabling it to open files from command line arguments or even using Open with from within Dolphin.

 ![](result.png)